| A local history and genealogy site for Wimpole, a village and parish in South Cambridgeshire. Curated by Steve Odell.

 A page that will allow a longer look at the life and times of Wimpole people and families than

-is possible within the confines of the Parish Registers.
+within the confines of the Parish Registers.
 And where they ended up...

 Contributions welcome.